Saving Dobermankind Animal Rescue

 welcomes new Board Members

-Emily Pischel has been named President of the Board.
+Emily Pischel has been named Vice President of the Board and transport coordinator.
 She is a Pediatric Clinical Nurse Coordinator.
 “I want to be an integral part in the growth and success of Saving Dobermankind.
 The better we are, the more dogs we can help find their happily ever after,” Pischel said.
 “My family currently has two Dobermans and a German Shepherd.
 Bailey was our first Doberman and made us fall in love with the breed.
 Once I started volunteering and fostering, we brought Karma into our home as a sunset foster for Saving Dobermankind.
 She was pulled from a shelter with mammary tumors and unfortunately her cancer is not curable so now she will live the rest of her life with us.”

 Pischel said her family quickly fell in love with the breed and wanted to help as much as they possibly could, with volunteering becoming a family affair that includes her husband and kids.
 “The biggest surprise for me is the amount of dogs needing help,” Pischel noted.
 “It can sometimes be overwhelming how many need homes and medical and love.
 We do the very best we can with our resources, but there are always 50 more for every one adopted.”
 Pischel continued: “Everything is volunteer based.
 No one here is making any money and we are doing it in the little spare time we have.
 The more help we have, the more resources available, the more dogs we can save.”